kartevonmorgen/ess-event-calendar-client/README.md

-# ESS Event Calendar Client
+# WP ESS Event Calendar Client

 Transport events from your WordPress Event Calendar to an ESS-Feed.